NorthumbriaResearchComputing/oswald-docs/docs/quickstart/storage-and-filesystems.md

     sftp <username>@oswald
     ```

-    See '`man scp`' and '`man sftp`' for more information on how to use these programs.
+    See `man scp` and `man sftp` for more information on how to use these programs.

 - **Windows**: Various applications exist that support either `scp`, `sftp`, or both.
 Common applications include:
     - [WinSCP](https://winscp.net/eng/index.php)